 Here’s how Chandler recommended maximizing the impact of your book:

-- Podcast Interviews: Use your book to land guest appearances on podcasts.
-It’s a great way to share your expertise and expand your reach.
+- Podcast Interviews: Use your book to land guest appearances, share expertise, and expand your reach.

-- Media and PR: Pitch media outlets and journalists with stories related to your book’s content.
-This can help you build credibility and get featured in the press.
+- Media and PR: Pitch stories to media outlets to build credibility and gain press coverage.

-- Speaking Engagements: Leverage your book to secure speaking opportunities.
-Whether it’s on stages or at conferences, speaking engagements allow you to grow your visibility and connect with larger audiences.
+- Speaking Engagements: Leverage your book to secure speaking opportunities and connect with larger audiences.

 By focusing on these strategies, you can make your book work harder for you and open doors that lead to more business opportunities.